ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 None of the Above

-11. What was the Moving Average of Sales in June of 2012, including six months prior and six months after?
+**11. What was the Moving Average of Sales in June of 2012, including six months prior and six months after?**

 a. $101,752